 The Annual Report preparation and submittal permit requirement has been removed from the 2019 MSGP.
 No Annual Report is required.
-Information regarding compliance with permit conditions will be more adequately captured in e-DMRs (if required to submit), the Control Measure Assessment Report and the Corrective Action Report, all of which are required to be submitted directly to ADEQ, notifying ADEQ of issues regarding potential non-compliance.
+Information regarding compliance with permit requirements will be more adequately captured in DMRs (if required) and the Corrective Action Report, all of which are required to be submitted directly to ADEQ, notifying the Department of issues regarding potential non-compliance.